charlesll/sulfur-magma/README.md

 As outlined in reference papers (e.g. Moretti and Ottonello, 2005) fO2-fS2 pairs will give you unique pairs of dissolved S and S redox ratio for each P-T-composition condition.

 After running you can open ourput files in spreadsheets, plot output variables and play with them.

+## REMARKS

+CTSFG6 is not intended for inversion of measured S6+/Stot ratios and dissolved S amounts to retrieve fO2 and fS2 values.
+Rather, it calculates the sulfur redox state and dissolved amount from assigned fO2 and fS2 pairs at given T, P and composition.
+Therefore, if the user wants to retrieve fO2 from S6+/Stot measurements, he/she must manually change the input logfO2 value until the calculated S6+/Stot ratio that appears in the terminal ouput matches the analytical (EMP or XANES) value.
+The use of three decimals for logfO2 is encouraged.

+Then, to find fS2 from dissolved S-amounts, please manually change the input logfS2 value until the calculated amount of dissolved sulfur that appears in the terminal ouput matches the analytical value for the given redox conditions.
+Again, the use of three decimals for logfS2 is suggested for ppm-level precision.